 In Conclusion

 When I asked Richard Benyon, then responsible minister, before the launch of the NIAs how he would judge success if the schemes were not setting and monitoring baselines for the status of their key species, he said that he would judge success on whether the NIA partners and others felt they had been a success.
-This may seem shallow, but of course providing a forum and vehicle for people to progress forward in is important and people do need to feel that they are on a good journey, in this regard NIAs may well be playing an important role.
+This may seem shallow, but of course, providing a forum and vehicle for people to progress forward is important and people do need to feel that they are on a good journey.
+In this regard, NIAs may well play an important role.

 We should be realistic about what can be achieved with £7.5 million over 12 large areas and three years – this is just an average spend of £208K per year per NIA – enough for a couple of project officers and a couple of modest on the ground habitat management projects.